Please use the menu below to navigate to any article section:

 In fact, some lenders have specific products available which are tailored specifically for low-income earners of single-income households.

-One of the most important things you need to do when looking to buy a property is determining what you can afford to borrow.
+One of the most important things you need to do when looking to buy a property is to determine what you can afford to borrow.

 In reality, a home loan affordability calculator is as accurate as the information you put into it so while it does go some way to estimating your borrowing power, it should be used only as a starting point to determine whether home ownership is financially within your reach before applying for pre-approval and pursuing listings.